Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 MEDIA.CSV is used as input for the analysis.
 This file contains 2652 rows and 8 columns.
-The file appears to contain data related to reviews or evaluations of various items, likely in the context of language or literary works.
-The 'date' column suggests temporal data, possibly indicating when reviews were submitted or items were evaluated.
-'Language' likely refers to the language in which the item is written or reviewed.
-'Type' could categorize the items, while 'title' may indicate the subject of the review.
-'By' likely identifies the reviewer or entity providing the evaluation.
-The columns 'overall', 'quality', and 'repeatability' seem to pertain to ratings or metrics, where 'overall' could represent the general satisfaction level, 'quality' might indicate a measure of excellence, and 'repeatability' may assess the likelihood of consistent performance or satisfaction when evaluated again.
+The file contains data related to some evaluation or review of items, possibly in a linguistic or entertainment context.
+The columns suggest it includes a date when the evaluation occurred, the language of the content being evaluated, the type of evaluation (e.g., might indicate categories such as article, video, etc.), the title of the content, the author or creator (indicated by 'by'), and various ratings such as overall quality, quality, and repeatability.
+This indicates a structured approach to collecting feedback on content or products over time.
 Data in the file can contain ['categorical', 'numerical', 'time-series']

 ### Statistical Details: